Every Westfield W-League team's Westfield Matildas for 2018/19

-Melbourne City represent something of a mini Westfield Matildas camp in between international breaks.
+Melbourne City represents something of a mini Westfield Matildas camp in between international breaks.

 Champions in each of the last three seasons, the glamour side has strengthened further with the recruitment of midfielder Butt and her former Roar team-mate Elise Kellond-Knight.

 Their guile in the centre of the park complements a star-studded group captained by elite left-back Steph Catley and marshalled from the last line by goalkeeper Lydia Williams.

 New head coach Rado Vidosic is also blessed with the always productive Kyah Simon, who has the capacity to pull the strings in the final third.

 Seventh last season, Melbourne Victory’s struggles in front of goal might well be solved with the addition of Emily Gielnik.

 The 26-year-old is a handful for defenders either through the middle or out wide and continues to be a handy impact weapon for Australia six years on from her debut.

 That Victory conceded the fewest goals of any team outside the top four in the Westfield W-League 2017/18 season suggests they are as likely as any to climb into contention, and it comes as no surprise given their talents in defence.

 Centre-back Laura Alleway is an ever-present figure within the Westfield Matildas, while goalkeeper Casey Dumont was a member of the squad that won the AFC Women’s Asian Cup in 2010.